You might not even notice it, but chances are you’re losing money every time you use your normal bank or credit card while traveling internationally.

 Why use travel debit cards?

-There are many reasons why pre-paid debit cards are ideal for travel.
+There are many reasons why pre-paid debit cards are ideal for international travel.

-Mind you, we are not talking here about credit cards that are best for getting Airmiles or other rewards while you’re spending at home.
-Instead, these debit cards will give you low fees when you are abroad.
+Mind you, we’re not talking here about credit cards best for getting Airmiles and other rewards while you’re spending at home.
+These debit cards will instead give you low fees when you are abroad.

 The advantages of a travel debit card include: